Upstatement/ups-public-library/src/entries/intro-to-terminal.md

   - Terminal
 ---

 Most of the time, we interact with computers through graphical interfaces.
 We can also use the terminal to interface with them through text-based commands.
-Since writing code is text based, and doesn't depend on a particular program, the terminal is our tool of choice for working on websites.
+Since writing code is text based, and doesn’t depend on a particular program, the terminal is our tool of choice for working on websites.

 ## How It Works

 Operating systems are programs, and we can use code to interface with them.
 MacOS lets you use [shell scripts](https://en.wikipedia.org/wiki/Shell_script) to give it instructions through the terminal.
 When we issue commands in the terminal, we are creating and executing tiny scripts for the operating system to run in real time.

-Open up terminal (if you can't find it, hit ⌘ + SPACE, then type in 'terminal').
+Open up terminal (if you can’t find it, hit <kbd>⌘</kbd> + <kbd>SPACE</kbd>, then type in “terminal”).
 You should see a black window with text that reads something like this:

 ```bash
 Your-MacBook-Pro:Your-Username ~ $ _
 ```

-This is your computer's interactive shell.
+This is your computer’s interactive shell.
 There are multiple kinds of shells, and they come with slightly different sets of features.
 Your system likely uses either `bash` or `zsh` by default.

 > To check your shell, type `echo $0`.

 ## Navigating the Filesystem

-In terminal, we're always positioned somewhere within our computer's filesystem.
-We call that current position the "working directory."
+In terminal, we’re always positioned somewhere within our computer’s filesystem.
+We call that current position the “working directory.”
 The command for changing your working directory is `cd` (for change directory), followed by a path.
 Here are the ingredients for constructing paths:

 #### `.`